 Uncommon Sense: A Theory of Human Purpose

-My objective in the creation of the book and this blog is twofold: To share, and to acquire, knowledge and conjecture in pursuit of greater Goodness for humanity, and for myself.
+My objective in the creation of the book and this blog is to share and acquire knowledge in pursuit of greater goodness.